MichaelTuchman/s-corp-payroll-planner/docs/ATTORNEY_BRIEFING.md

 - The Cash Health Status thresholds are the product's own judgment call about what counts as a safe cash margin, not a regulatory or accounting standard.
 - The tool does not file anything, submit anything, or connect to any payroll provider, bank, or tax authority.

-## Questions for counsel

-1. Is the current in-app disclaimer sufficient for informal preview sharing (one link, one early tester), or is something more formal needed even at that stage?
-2. Before any commercial distribution (sale, wider sharing, or public link), what agreement/notice is needed — Terms of Service, EULA, a clickwrap acceptance gate, something else — and does that differ depending on whether it's distributed as a hosted link vs. a downloadable/offline file?
-3. Given the subject matter (payroll/tax estimates), is there recommended limitation-of-liability or "no warranty" language beyond what's shown above?
-4. Should we be looking at tech E&O (errors & omissions) insurance before any wider distribution, and if so, at what point (preview vs. paid product)?
-5. Does anything change if the product moves to a fully client-side architecture where we never receive or store the user's data?